TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 summary: That which we are brainstorming at the moment.
 ---

-- autofill all magazines to full on start of each round

 - make crosshair go to the very bounds of screen even when zoomed
 	- it's a problem even with equal aspect ratio

+- during akimbo, only drop when the G is released, not right away when it is pressed
+	- when G is still held, you can press either LPM or RPM to decide which weapon to drop
+	- if G was released without holding lpm or rpm, drop the most recently wielded item as always
+	- if G is still held while we have only one item left in hands, still allow to drop by pressing either LPM or RPM

+- left/right hands fire buttons are swapped, hard to decide what to press
+- autofill all magazines to full on start of each round

+- autopick previous weapon after throwing a nade
+	- but only if no more items left

 - a hot for wielding a knife and an akimbo knife
 - let fota have a high impact